ScilifelabDataCentre/Anubis/anubis/documentation/Basic-concepts.md

 The admin may register accounts, which do not have a valid email address.
 This can be used for pseudo-user accounts which may be useful in some scenarios.

+The admin may allow a user to create calls.
+A user who has created a call becomes the administrator of it, and can deal with nearly all aspects of it.

 Reviewer
 --------

-A reviewer is a user account which has been designated as a reviewer in a specific call by the admin.
+A reviewer is a user account who has been designated as a reviewer in a specific call by the admin.
 A reviewer is not allowed to have a proposal of her own in that call.

 A user that is a reviewer in one call, is not automatically a reviewer in any other call.
 This makes it possible for a user to be an ordinary submitter of